CS3219-AY2324S1/ay2324s1-course-assessment-g04/project/project.md

 - Databases and message brokers are hosted externally on the cloud.
   - Internet connection is needed.
   - Deploying on a Kubernetes cluster running within the NUS school network may not be possible.
 Last we checked, the NUS school network was blocking one of our databases, MongoDB Atlas cloud.
+- During development, we were unable to get Kubernetes deployment working on Macbooks which utilise ARM.

 **Deploy:**